guardian/members-data-api/README.md

 - run `sbt -Dconfig.resource=[DEV|PROD].conf ";project membership-attribute-service ;batch-load <path/to/csvfile.csv>"`

 - Decrease the write throughput of you dynamoDB instance to 1

+- Check that no records have been altered during the time the command takes to run.
+It's easy to check via the Membership History object in Salesforce.

 ## Metrics and Logs